Underlying Competencies for Business Analysts

-(SMEs).
 Business analysts are uniquely positioned to facilitate stakeholder communication, provide leadership, encourage comprehension of solution value, and promote stakeholder support of the proposed changes.

 Interaction Skills core competencies include:

-One of the key elements of a Business Analyst role is to be able to facilitate interactions and group discussions between stakeholders in order to help them make a decision, solve a problem, exchange ideas and information, or reach an agreement regarding the priority and the nature of requirements.
+– Facilitation & Negotiation: One of the key elements of a Business Analyst role is to be able to facilitate interactions and group discussions between stakeholders in order to help them make a decision, solve a problem, exchange ideas and information, or reach an agreement regarding the priority and the nature of requirements.

-The business analyst’s responsibility for defining, analyzing, and communicating business analysis information provides opportunities for leadership and influence, whether or not there are people formally reporting to the business analyst.
+– Leadership & Influencing: The business analyst’s responsibility for defining, analyzing, and communicating business analysis information provides opportunities for leadership and influence, whether or not there are people formally reporting to the business analyst.
 Hence, a business analyst is to be skilled in this regard when guiding stakeholders during the investigation of business analysis information and solution options.

-Business analysts often work as part of a team with other business analysts, project managers, stakeholders, and subject matter experts (SMEs).
+– Teamwork: Business analysts often work as part of a team with other business analysts, project managers, stakeholders, and subject matter experts (SMEs).
 Relationships with these people are a critical part of the success of any project or business.
 Hence, it is important for the business analyst to understand how a team is formed and how it functions.

 During this process, business analysts help resolve conflicts and differences of opinion with the intent of maintaining and strengthening work relationships among stakeholders and team members whilst ensuring the overall objective is met.

-Teaching skills help business analysts effectively communicate business analysis information, concepts, ideas, requirements and issues to team members and provide guidance on the scope of the project.
+– Teaching: Teaching skills help business analysts effectively communicate business analysis information, concepts, ideas, requirements and issues to team members and provide guidance on the scope of the project.
 They also help ensure that information is understood and retained by stakeholders.

 Business analysis requires the use of a variety of software applications to support communication and collaboration, create and maintain requirements artefacts, model concepts, track issues, and increase overall productivity.
 As a result, Business Analysts are expected to be knowledgeable, skilled and proficient in the use of some tools and techniques when performing some business analysis tasks